Grant Garrigues, MD

 E. Scott Paxton, MD

-Carolyn Hettrich, MD, Co-Chair
+Carolyn Hettrich, MD, Chair

 Joseph A. Abboud, MD